ds4dm/ecole/docs/discussion/gym-differences.rst

 Parameter to reset
 ------------------
-In OpenAI Gym, ``reset`` does not take parameters whereas is Ecole :py:meth:`~ecole.environment.EnvironmentComposer.reset` takes a problem instance as a mandatory input.
+In OpenAI Gym, ``reset`` does not take parameters whereas is Ecole :py:meth:`~ecole.environment.Environment.reset` takes a problem instance as a mandatory input.
 This is because when doing machine learning for optimization, there is no practical interest in solving the same problem over and over again.